-- 1. 15 units after grade XII (or the equivalent); - a minimum of six and a maximum of eight units in the field chosen as a major, in a sequence of courses as directed by the department, and normally taken at this university; at least two full units of the six required for the major must be taken in courses numbered at the 3000 level or above: - an overall GPA of 2.0 must be achieved in the required six units of the major field; - 4. a minor consisting of three units in another or related science field as specified by the department; - of all the courses required for the degree at least nine units must be numbered at the 2000 level or above; - students may include no more than three units of elective credit from a professional area.
+- 1. 15 units after grade XII (or the equivalent); - a minimum of six and a maximum of eight units in the field chosen as a major, in a sequence of courses as directed by the department, and normally taken at this university; at least two full units of the six required for the major must be taken in courses numbered at the 3000 level or above; - 3. an overall GPA of 2.0 must be achieved in the required six units of the major field; - 4. a minor consisting of three units in another or related science field as specified by the department; - 5. of all the courses required for the degree at least nine units must be numbered at the 2000 level or above; - students may include no more than three units of elective credit from a professional area.
+Applied human nutrition courses included in the applied human nutrition science minor as designated on page 86 will not be counted as professional electives; - 7. no more than four units of credit from professional areas (as defined in the current Academic Calendar) may be counted toward the degree.
 Applied human nutrition courses included in the applied human nutrition science minor as designated on page 84 will not be counted as professional electives.